noahsalvi/svelte-use-form/README.md

 ```
 ## Usage
 It's pretty self-explanatory, just check out the examples below 😉<br>
-Just make sure to prefix the form `$` , when accessing its state.
+Just make sure to prefix the form with `$` , when accessing its state.

 ### Minimal Example
 ```html